Easy garden ideas – 34 low-maintenance ways to enhance your outdoor space

 (Image credit: Dobbies)

-With more of us starting to grow our own fruit and veg, raised beds are ideal if you want more space.
-You can make your own with planks, but if you don’t have the space then consider a design that has height and length over width.
+More and more of us are learning how to start a small vegetable garden, and raised beds are ideal if you want more space.
+You can make your own with planks, but if you don’t have the space, then consider a design that has height and length over width.

-‘Summer flowering bulbs like dahlias, lilies and gladioli can be planted in raised beds this spring for a burst of colour and fragrance in the summer months, and make great cut flowers for the home,' advises Marcus Eyles, horticultural director, Dobbies.
+‘Summer flowering bulbs like dahlias, lilies and gladioli can be planted in raised beds in the spring for a burst of colour and fragrance in the summer months, and make great cut flowers for the home,' advises Marcus Eyles, horticultural director at Dobbies.
 'Begonia corms can also be planted now in containers for early summer colour.'

 country cottage garden with jug of flowers, rustic table and chairs, coloured solar pendants, cake on cake stand, plant, blankets